irchelp/irchelp.github.io/ircd/hybrid/h7setup.md

+---
+title: A guide to setting up a basic Hybrid 7 irc server
+author: NoizyToyz
+dateupdated: 8 April 2001
+status: historical
+layout: default
+---
-Ed. note: Hybrid 7 is the latest version of IRC server software likely to be adopted by most of [EFnet](../networks/nets/big4.html) and many other networks.
+Ed. note: Hybrid 7 is the latest version of IRC server software likely to be adopted by most of [EFnet](/networks/nets/big4.html) and many other networks.
 This guide is part of our [ircd help section](http://www.irchelp.org/ircd/), and is intended for the relative novice.
 Before you attempt to set up your own ircd, you should be